Pregnancy Prep: Due Date

 When you have a baby here in the U.S., you transition from having a lot of support in the hospital to return home on your own.
 In many other countries around the globe, it’s typical for a nurse to visit you at home to see how you and your baby are doing!

 At Boston NAPS, our goal is to be an extension of the support that you receive in the hospital, providing expert, personalized care and education in the comfort of your own home.
-Book a newborn essentials consultation so you feel taken care of and confident during your first days at home with your new baby.
+Book a Newborn Essentials class so you feel taken care of and confident during your first days at home with your new baby.

 Pro Tips for Your First Days at Home with Your Newborn